Redrot/redrot.github.io/talks.md

 ### 2024

-- 2024 Fall Western Sectional Meeting
+- 2024 AMS Fall Western Sectional, Special Session on Finite Groups, Their Representations, and Related Structures
 > On endosplit $p$-permutation resolutions and Broue's conjecture for $p$-solvable groups, October 2024
 - UC Santa Cruz Algebra and Number Theory Seminar
 > On endosplit $p$-permutation resolutions and Broue's conjecture for $p$-solvable groups, October 2024
 - UCSC Mathematics Graduate Student Seminar
 > An exploration of the abelian defect group conjecture, October 2024
-- 2024 Fall Southeastern Sectional Meeting
+- AMS Fall Southeastern Sectional, Special Session on Algebraic, Combinatorial and Geometric Aspects of Representation Theory (cancelled)
 > On endosplit $p$-permutation resolutions and Broue's conjecture for $p$-solvable groups, October 2024
 - Group Actions, Groups, and Geometry
 > Endotrivial complexes, July 2024